ftccats/ftccats.github.io/README.md

 Link to our github: https://github.com/RoboEclipse/ftc_app
-Relevant code mostly in the "Robot 1" Folder
+Relevant code mostly in the "Robot1" Folder

 You can contact us at ftccats@gmail.com, [instagram](https://www.instagram.com/roboeclipse_ftc/), and [twitter](https://twitter.com/Roboeclipse_ftc)
 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.'